We want our students and facilitators to be respectful listeners, active questioners, joyful performers and helpful workmates.

 For example: students may start the day with stretches and breathing exercises, move on to counting or fractions, take a break with reading, and progress to listening and writing exercises.
 Another day might commence with music and reading lyrics, shift to the study of a leaf under a magnifying glass, and end with a walk.

-On some days, students learn in 2 groups (a younger and an older group).
+Students learn in groups based on their ability rather than age.
 Some activities require the groups to be merged.
 At other times, 3 groups may be the order of the day – with a group working on their own, with another facilitator, or even planning and leading some of the learning for another group.
 Students play a wide range of board and card games which strengthen logical thinking, problem solving, creativity and imagination.
 They move between outdoor play, gardening, drawing, constructing, reading and journal writing to special sessions in music, Konkani and art.

-We begin 2019 with a new twist: June will have regular sessions with the afternoons devoted to Team Building and other reflective exercises to build our values and beliefs.
-July and August will be devoted to “hands-on” experiences.
-Carpentry, Electrical, Stitching, Cooking, Philately, dance and story telling are some of the offerings.
+We begin our Session in June with a twist: June will have regular sessions with the afternoons devoted to Team Building and other reflective exercises to build our values and beliefs.
+July and August will be devoted to “hands-on” experiences. carpentry, electrical, stitching, cooking, dance and story telling are some of the offerings.

 Session 1: (has two terms as it is for a longer duration)